Snap Rules

 Gameplay

 Players take turns clockwise, flipping one card at a time from their stack into a shared face-up pile in the center of the table.
+Cards should be placed quickly and cleanly to keep the pace of the game high.

 The goal?
 Simple: